sergiofgonzalez/python-workbench/part_1-python-fundamentals/03_basics-deep-dive/99_asyncio/12_asyncio-telnet-chat-server-v2/README.md

 There are 1 client(s) connected to this server.
 ```

-The clients can type `"SHUTDOWN"` to shut down the server.
-However, I haven't found a way to close it gracefully, as there seems to be a deadlock.
+Clients can send a "SHUTDOWN" message to close the chat server, and the server is prepared to deal with SIGINT and Keyboard interrupt.

 ## Description